-Celebrating the Birthday of Two-Time Tony Award Winner Hugh Jackman
+Celebrating Tony Award Winner Hugh Jackman on the Stage

 Hugh Jackman, who won a Tony Award for his Broadway debut in The Boy from Oz and was later seen opposite Daniel Craig in A Steady Rain, returned to The Great White Way in Hugh Jackman, Back on Broadway.
 He received a special Tony award for that performance.